PhDP/cmake-gtest-gbench-starter/README.md

     $ git submodule init
     $ git submodule update

-The project will compile a library named nemo (of course: you should change the name, nemo means 'no one') and an executable named nemo_exe.
+The project compiles a library named nemo (of course: you should change the name, nemo means 'no one') and an executable named nemo_exe.

 # Organization